lucyruto/Alx_Capstone_Project/README.md

 - Secure JWT-based authentication
 - Full CRUD functionality for meditation sessions
 - Automatic leaderboard ranking based on total meditation minutes
-- Notifications for top users
+- Notifications for top users  (To be added in Version 2)
 - Pagination for long activity histories

 ---